-- 1. Complete training in conducting and using a Functional Behavioral Assessment. - 2.
-Complete training in positive behavioral support.
+1. Complete training in conducting and using a Functional Behavioral Assessment.

-Agencies providing Unlicensed Residential Habilitation must meet the following standards:
+Agencies providing Unlicensed Residential Habilitation must meet the following standards: 1.
+Have a waiver service location in Pennsylvania.

-- 1. Have a waiver service location in Pennsylvania. - 2.
-Actively provided direct non-residential HCBS as a provider enrolled to provide ODP Waiver services for the two years prior to enrolling to provide Residential Habilitation, Life Sharing, or Supported Living and be in good standing (not subject to sanctions or enforcement actions by the Department). - 3.
-Annually submit to ODP the most recent financial statements (audited if available). - 4.
-Have a signed ODP Residential Provider Agreement on the most current template available from DHS-ODP.
-The Residential Provider Agreement requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to performance standards, confidentiality and HIPAA requirements.
+2. Actively provided direct non-residential HCBS as a provider enrolled to provide ODP Waiver services for the two years prior to enrolling to provide Residential Habilitation, Life Sharing, or Supported Living and be in good standing (not subject to sanctions or enforcement actions by the Department).

+3. Annually submit to ODP the most recent financial statement that has been audited by an independent Certified Public Accountant.

+4. Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
 Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
-ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted. - 5.
-Comply with applicable performance standards and reporting requirements outlined in the Residential Provider Agreement and ODP policy.
-The performance standards are designed to help improve quality of services and outcomes for individuals.
-Performance standards are focused on the following performance areas: workforce, supporting individuals with complex needs, referral and discharge practices, integration of behavioral support, quality/data management, risk management, employment of individuals served, use of remote support technology, regulatory compliance, and community integration. - 6.
-Complete standard ODP required orientation and training. - 7.
-Providers that wish to begin providing services must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 8.
-Providers that wish to begin providing services must successfully complete ODP's Provider Readiness Tool as determined by ODP or its designated managing entity. - 9.
-Have Commercial General Liability Insurance. - 10.
-Have documentation that all vehicles used in the provision of the Residential Habilitation service have automobile insurance. - 11.
-Have documentation that all vehicles used in the provision of the Residential Habilitation service have current State motor vehicle registration and inspection. - 12.
-Have Workers' Compensation Insurance, in accordance with state law. - 13.
-At least one of the following must have experience working with individuals with an intellectual disability, developmental disability and/or autism and have a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 14.
-The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 15.
-Have a person fill the role of Chief Executive Officer (CEO) at all times.
+ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted.

+6. Providers that wish to begin providing services must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+7. Providers that wish to begin providing services must successfully complete ODP's Provider Readiness Tool as determined by ODP or its designated managing entity.

+9. Have documentation that all vehicles used in the provision of the Residential Habilitation service have automobile insurance.

+10. Have documentation that all vehicles used in the provision of the Residential Habilitation service have current State motor vehicle registration and inspection.

+11. Have Workers' Compensation Insurance, in accordance with state law.

+12. At least one of the following must have experience working with individuals with an intellectual disability, developmental disability and/or autism and have a bachelor's degree:

+- Executive Director,

+- Chief Executive Officer,

+- Chief Operations Officer, or

+- Director, Assistant or Associate Director.

+13. The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services.

+14. Have a person fill the role of Chief Executive Officer (CEO) at all times.
 The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave his or her position.

-- 16. In the case of an entity newly enrolled to provide Residential Habilitation services, or a current provider hiring new executive level staff, one of the following positions:
+15. In the case of an entity newly enrolled to provide Residential Habilitation services, or a current provider hiring new executive level staff, one of the following positions:

 - Executive Director,

 - Chief Executive Officer,

 - Chief Operations Officer, or

 - Director, Assistant or Associate Director.